Jason Pearce: Wigan Athletic

 On 30 January 2015, Pearce signed for Wigan Athletic for an undisclosed fee, reported to be £300,000, on a "long-term" contract.

 Charlton Athletic

 On 4 August 2016, Pearce joined League One club Charlton Athletic on an undisclosed fee.
 He scored his first goal for Charlton in a 3–0 win over Gillingham on 17 April 2017.

 On 22 June 2021, Pearce extended his contract at the club for a further year.

 On 10 May 2022, it was confirmed that Pearce would leave Charlton Athletic as a player when his contract expired.
 He was, however, offered a contract in a non-playing capacity.
 On 17 June 2022, it was confirmed that Pearce had retired and taken up the role of U18s Academy Coach.

+Management career

+Charlton Athletic

+On 27 August 2023, it was announced that Pearce would take interim charge of the Charlton Athletic first-team while the club looked for a new manager to replace Dean Holden.

+On 24 January 2024, it was announced that Pearce would be interim assistant head coach to Curtis Fleming following the departure of Michael Appleton.